 - flat-bladed knife

-- 350 g gluten free plain flour blend Tested with Gluten Free Alchemist Blend A (white) and B (wholegrain) – see NOTES
+- 350 g gluten free plain flour blend Tested with either Gluten Free Alchemist Blend A (white) or B (wholegrain) – see NOTES

 - 2 tsp xanthan gum (or 2½ tsp psyllium husk as preferred) – If using a commercial flour blend already containing xanthan gum, reduce this addition to ¼ tsp only.